 John Longmire has long impressed key Devils people.
 Still coming to terms with two dreadful Grand Final losses at the Sydney Swans in the past three seasons, and with a contract that runs just one more year, a Longmire-Devils union may loom as a perfect AFL entry point.

-This time next year, many of the AFL's 18 clubs will have already traded in and out of the 2027 national draft (the Devils' first), as per new AFL rules expected to be announced in coming weeks.
-As it stands, clubs can trade national draft picks just one season in advance, with the suite of new rules almost certain to allow for trading two years in advance.
+This time next year, many of the AFL's 18 clubs will have already traded in and out of the 2027 national draft (the Devils' first), as per new AFL rules announced in August.
+This year, clubs were able to trade national draft picks just one season in advance, but the suite of new rules will allow for trading two years in advance.

 The incumbent clubs are becoming increasingly agitated that the concessions to be provided the Devils remain works in progress, as they need to factor in the new club in every list decision they make.